R-Owino/alx-interview/0x0A-primegame/README.md

 - Ben wins because there are no prime numbers for Maria to choose

 **Result: Ben has the most wins**

+### The approach:
+1. Prime Sieve: First, generate all prime numbers up to `n`.

+2. Game Play: Maria and Ben take turns to pick a prime number and remove that number and its multiples.
+The player who cannot make a move loses the game.

+3. Optimal Strategy: Since both players play optimally, they would always choose the smallest available prime number.
+This is because choosing a larger prime number would potentially leave more options for the opponent in the next turn.

+4. Determine the Winner: If the number of primes is even, Ben wins, because Maria will be forced to pick the last prime number.
+If the number of primes is odd, Maria wins, because she can always mirror Ben’s moves and ensure she picks the last prime number.

 ### Running the code:
 ```